true crime

 Kaylee Goncalves was one of Kohberger's victims, along with Xana Kernodle, Ethan Chapin, and Madison Mogen.

-"It does seem like girls were the intended victim of Bryan's rage," Liz Garbus, co-director of One Night in Idaho, told TIME.
+"It does seem like girls were the intended victims of Bryan's rage," Liz Garbus, co-director of One Night in Idaho, told TIME.

-Until pleading guilty, Kohberger had maintained his innocence, and prosecutors had not shared whether they had a motive.
+Until pleading guilty, Kohberger had maintained his innocence.
 The BBC reports that it is not believed he knew the victims personally.

 As a result of the plea deal, Kohberger was charged with four counts of first-degree murder and one count of burglary in connection to the 2022 stabbings.

-ABC News reported the victims' family members were sent a letter informing them of the deal — and the fact Kohberger will avoid the death penalty by pleading guilty.
+ABC News reported the victims' family members were sent a letter informing them of the deal — and the fact Kohberger avoids the death penalty by pleading guilty.

 The terms of the sentence were set out in the plea agreement.

 Kohberger will serve four consecutive life sentences on each of the murder counts, and the maximum penalty of 10 years on the burglary count.
-Judge Hippler said he will formally be sentenced on 23 July.
-It's expected he will spend the rest of his life behind bars.
+Judge Hippler said he would formally be sentenced on 23 July.
+He will spend the rest of his life behind bars.

 He has also waived his right to appeal the case or ask for leniency.